tino415/programin-language-2/README.md

     print ? (var = ILN) == 3 'You writed 3' : 'You dont wirted 3'

-This construction assigns one line from input to var, compare it to 3 and printed massage acording to it
+This construction assigns one line from input to var, compare it to 3 and printed message acording to it